|About Ron Ridenour|

 Ernesto Che Guevara represents to me the struggle for justice, social equality, participatory democracy in which the producers are the owners and major decision-makers, once the capitalist economy based on greedy profit for the few is abolished.

-Western democracy claims to be the best system in the world because it promotes a multi-political party system with regular elections in which all citizens are officially allowed to vote.
+Western democracy claims to be the best system in the world because it promotes a multi-political party system with regular elections in which all citizens (except prisoners and ex-prisoners) are officially allowed to vote.
 This system of "democracy" actually is the dictatorship of elites, the capitalist class and its allies.

-Here can you see many articles about the elite system of democracy and how it needs wars to expand.
+Herein can you see many articles about the elite system of democracy and how it needs control over us all and wars to expand.
 You can also see several of my books in the theme section.
 In addition, there are many articles about Cuba's revolution and where it stands today.
-Venezuela, Bolivia, Denmark, the Middle East and other countries are included.
+Venezuela, Bolivia, Denmark, the wars against the Middle East and other countries are included.

 There are revealing and sad articles concerning the genocide of Tamils by Sri Lanka's Sinhalese governments aided by the Western colonialists-imperialists as well as by competitors in China, Russia, Iran and even Cuba and ALBA.